tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

-Now consider what happens when a `Match` is serialized, for example in the event that `/users/me` is requested and the endpoint has to display all of the user's `active_matches`:
+Now consider what happens when a `Match` is serialized, for example in the event that `/users/me` is requested and the endpoint has to display all of the user's `active_matches` (matches haven't been unmatched, members have not been blocked, etc... the matches that should be displayed to the user):

 1. Serialize the user, including all the fetches above
 1. Additionally, fetch all of the user's `match`es via the `users_matches` table and serialize them
-   1. For each serialized `match`, since `users` is considered a "safe field", of a `match`, every user present in the match is re-fetched and re-reserialized (including all the fetches above)
+   * For each serialized `match`, since `users` is considered a "safe field" of a `match`, every user present in the match is re-fetched and re-reserialized (including all the fetches above)
 1. For each blocked `user`, re-fetch and re-serialize
 1. For each `user` who `react`ed on their profile, re-fetch and re-serialize